dc-fukuoka/mps/README.md

 ---
 a calculation result(water collapse in a box) is below.
 in this case, size of the box is 2.4x1.2x1.2(m), size of the water in the initial state is 0.6x1.2x1.2(m), time is 0.0~6.0(s)(2000 steps).
-it took about 1h30m with 20 cores to calculate the process.
+it took about 1 hour with 28 cores to calculate the process.
 ![Alt text](./water_collapse.gif?raw=true "water collapse")